-- 1 Private-label contract manufacturing gross profit margin as a percentage of consolidated net sales decreased 4.6 percentage points during the three months ended September 30, 2024, when compared to the comparable prior year period.
-The decrease in gross profit as a percentage of net sales for private-label contract manufacturing during the three months ended September 30, 2024 is primarily related to an unfavorable change in product sales mix and increased manufacturing costs.
-Manufacturing costs were negatively impacted by increased labor, supplies, rent, and freight costs. - 2 Patent and trademark licensing gross profit margin as a percentage of consolidated net sales increased 2.2 percentage points during the three months ended September 30, 2024 when compared to the comparable prior year period.
-The increase in margin contribution was primarily due to increased patent and trademark licensing net sales in total and as a percentage of total consolidated net sales, as patent and trademark licensing historically provides higher profit margins than our private-label contract manufacturing business.
+1 Private-label contract manufacturing gross profit margin as a percentage of consolidated net sales decreased 4.6 increased 5.5 percentage points during the three months ended September 30, 2024 December 31, 2024, when compared to the comparable prior year period.
+The decrease increase in gross profit as a percentage of net sales for private-label contract manufacturing during the three months ended September 30, 2024 December 31, 2024 is primarily related to an increase in sales volume which decreased our capacity underutilization, along with a favorable change in product sales mix, partially offset by increased labor and operating expenses and unfavorable foreign currency exchange rate fluctuations.
+For the six months ended December 31, 2024, contract manufacturing gross profit margin as a percentage of consolidated net sales decreased 0.4 percentage points as compared to the comparable prior year period primarily due to an unfavorable change in product sales mix and increased manufacturing costs.
+Manufacturing costs were negatively impacted by increased labor, supplies, rent and freight costs.

+2 Patent and trademark licensing gross profit margin as a percentage of consolidated net sales increased 2.2 decreased 2.1 percentage points during the three months ended September 30, 2024 December 31, 2024 when compared to the comparable prior year period.
+The increase decrease in margin contribution was primarily due to increased decreased patent and trademark licensing net sales in total and as a percentage of total consolidated net sales, as patent and trademark licensing historically provides higher profit margins than our private-label contract manufacturing business.
+For the six months ended December 31, 2024, patent and trademark licensing margin contribution slightly increased when compared to the comparable period in the prior fiscal year primarily due to a decrease in volume rebates.

-Selling, general and administrative expenses increased approximately \$0.4 million, or 11%, during the three months ended September 30, 2024.
-The increase compared to the same period in the prior year is primarily related to an increase in compensation and benefits expenses, and legal and professional fees.
+Selling, general and administrative expenses increased approximately \$0.4 million \$0.5 million, or 11% 14%, during the three months ended September 30, 2024 December 31, 2024 and \$1.0 million or 13% during the six months ended December 31, 2024.
+The increase Both increases compared to the same period in the prior year is primarily related to an increase in compensation and benefits expenses, legal expenses associated with new patent and legal trademark registrations, and professional fees. a valuation reserve recorded on an amount due from a customer.

-Other expense, net increased \$0.2 million during the three months ended September 30, 2024 when compared to the comparable period during the prior year.
-The increase is primarily due to unfavorable foreign currency volatility, and increased interest expense due to usage of our credit facility, partially offset by an increase in interest income.
+Other expense, net increased decreased \$0.2 million during the three months ended September 30, 2024 December 31, 2024 when compared to the comparable period during the prior year.
+The increase decrease is primarily due to unfavorable favorable foreign currency volatility and partially offset by increased interest expense due to usage of our credit facility, partially offset by an increase in interest income.
+Other expense, net during the six months ended December 31, 2024 was consistent with the six months ended December 31, 2023 at 0.7 million.